brucontrol/docs/docs/scripting/conditionals.md

 Without parentheses, the behavior may not match your intent.
 Always group sub-expressions when mixing `and` with `or`.

-:::warning Mixing AND and OR
+:::danger Mixing AND and OR
-Always use parentheses when combining `and` and `or` in the same condition to avoid ambiguous evaluation order.
+Mixing `and` and `or` in the same condition **without parentheses** is a **hard runtime error** — the interpreter will reject the expression, not silently pick an evaluation order.
+Always use parentheses to make the grouping explicit.
 :::

 ## Comparing Different Types